Home > Blog > What is a palliative care nurse?

-Palliative care nurses specialise in providing care for people living with terminal illness, helping them achieve the best quality of life.
-As well as supporting patients, palliative care nurses help entire families through some of the most difficult times in their life.
+Palliative care nurses provide care for people who are living with terminal illnesses, helping them to achieve the best quality of life.
+As well as supporting patients, palliative care nurses also help families through some of the most difficult times in their lives.

 What is palliative care?